AdaCore/gnatstudio/docs/users_guide/debugging.rst

 :menuselection:`Set Breakpoint on Line *xx*`
-  Sets a breakpoint on the line under the cursor.
+  Sets a breakpoint on the line under the pointer.

 :menuselection:`Set Breakpoint on *selection*`